-Pacific Interior Painting built up their business primarily via word-of-mouth, working for a network of realtors, interior designers, friends and contractors.
+Pacific Interior Painting built up their business via word-of-mouth, working for a network of realtors, interior designers, and contractors.
 To distinguish themselves from local competitors, a modern, clean and engaging visual identity reflects their affable professionalism, reliability, skill and continued customer satisfaction.
+Avoiding overused imagery (bright rainbow colors, brushes or rollers), this simple graphic mark conveys angled brushes and interior dimensional space while connecting to the PACIFIC name (blue ocean, peaceful, easy, friendly).

 Domain Funding is a boutique private mortgage investment firm defined as a true expert in loan origination and administration for commercial mortgages.
 The multi-layered logo design confidently demonstrates their collaborative nature, their ability to adapt as needed, and their focus towards quick, direct solutions for their investors.
 Likewise, the tri-colour design addresses the sub-brand divisions associated with the Domain company name.

 Georgia Main Food Group is the new corporate brand name for the food operations of H.Y.
 Louie, a successful family-led business started in 1903.
 This name comes from the location of the founder’s first grocery store on Georgia Street near Main in Vancouver’s Chinatown, where local food markets still operate today.
 Historical moodboards were compiled to inform stylistic details, tone, colour and typographic approaches to set Georgia Main apart from their competitors.

 Mike Porter is a cycling instructor, fitness coach, and all about STAYING POSITIVE.
 He is also my friend and one of many who helped me towards a balanced life empowered by fitness.
 When the time came to start his own business on the East Coast, I got the call to design his logo.
 While he responded to a formal briefing questionnaire, I knew what it needed to be, integrating key elements of classic design, Mike’s personal tastes and how we both felt about pushing ourselves athletically.